Faculty Chats

 Siddharth Suresh

-Join a conversation with Siddharth Suresh, a PhD student in Psychology and Program Assistant who can speak to advising and mentorship in our program as well as provide a student perspective on the department and life at UW – Madison.
+Join a conversation with Siddharth Suresh, a PhD student in Psychology and Program Assistant who can speak to advising and mentorship in our program and in the capstone projects as well as provide a student perspective on the department and life at UW – Madison.

 Karen Schloss